 12. Palace of the Counts of Cervellon

-In the Canal de Navarres, in Valencia, you will find Anna's town, also known as "the water town" Anna will seem like a wonderful place.
+In the Canal de Navarres, in Valencia, you will find Anna's town, also known as "the water town."
+Anna will seem like a wonderful place.
 In this town, you will see a corner that stands out for its architectural heritage: The Palace of the Counts of Cervellon.
 This building dates from the seventeenth century, although it was built on an old Muslim castle.
-Its continuous reforms have allowed it to acquire different architectural styles, where today it is a center for disseminating the heritage of the area.
+Its continuous reforms have allowed it to acquire different architectural styles, where today, it is a center for disseminating the heritage of the area.
+What is now?
+Get your Spain visitor visa today and start discovering the true heaven on Earth!